 Royal Albert Hall

 I went with daughter Lucy and we did that strange Albert Hall thing of sitting behind the band.
 I was in a minority of one in the entire world in thinking Let England Shake wasn’t the best PJ Harvey album.

 Even more peculiar: This was the one where you got to be part of an art installation by watching the band recording in a box.
 It was very funny, because John accused the band of sounding like Bad Manners!

-Meanwhile, researching this article has finally allowed me to tot up how many PJH shows I have attended, and it comes out at thirty-two (so far).
+Meanwhile, researching this article has finally allowed me to tot up how many PJH shows I have attended, and it comes out at thirty-three (so far).
 I’m not sure whether this is admirable or sad – probably a bit of both.
 Anyway, I don’t care!